 Section 22(1) of the Companies Act states that a company must not carry on its business recklessly, with gross negligence, with intent to defraud any person or for any fraudulent purpose.
-Therefore, if a company continues to incur debts, where, in the opinion of reasonable businessmen standing in the shoes of the directors, there would be no reasonable prospect of the creditors receiving payment when due (i.e. commercial insolvency), it will in general be a proper inference that the company's business is being carried on recklessly or negligently as contemplated by section 22(1) of the Companies Act.
+Therefore, if a company continues to incur debts, where, in the opinion of reasonable businessmen standing in the shoes of the directors, there would be no reasonable prospect of the creditors receiving payment when the company's debts fall due (i.e. commercial insolvency), it will in general be a proper inference that the company's business is being carried on recklessly or negligently as contemplated by section 22(1) of the Companies Act.

-The test will always be that there will come a point in time when reasonable businessmen would wind up the company and pay creditors in full, unless they have access to further capital which can revitalise the company with some appropriate form of capital reconstruction.
+The test will always be that there will come a point in time when a reasonable businessmen would wind up the company, unless they have access to further capital which can revitalise the company with some appropriate form of capital reconstruction.
 The detail of financial information available to a director, together with the veracity of such information, will be taken into account when the personal liability of such director is examined in terms of section 77 of the Companies Act.

 There have been several court decisions prior to the commencement of the Companies Act in which the meaning of "recklessly" has been interpreted.
-In the case of Philotex (Proprietary) Limited & Others v Snyman & Others 1998 (2) SA 138 (SCA), the Supreme Court of Appeal ("SCA") held that, "recklessly" must be given its ordinary meaning.
+In these cases it was held that, "recklessly" must be given its ordinary meaning.
 It therefore does not mean mere negligence, but at the very least, gross negligence.
+Recklessness also consists of an entire failure to give consideration to the consequences of one's actions, in other words, an attitude of reckless disregard of such consequences."